nf-core/multiplesequencealign/README.md

 ![Alt text](docs/images/nf-core-msa_metro_map.png?raw=true "nf-core-msa metro map")

-The pipeline performs the following steps:
+Pipeline's steps:

-1. **Inputs summary**: (Optional) computation of summary statistics on the input files, such as the average sequence similarity across the input sequences, their length, plddt extraction if available.
+1. **Inputs summary**: (Optional) computation of summary statistics on the input files (e.g average sequence similarity across the input sequences, their length, plddt extraction if available).
 2. **Guide Tree**: (Optional) Renders a guide tree with a chosen tool (list available in [usage](docs/usage.md#2-guide-trees)).
 Some aligners use guide trees to define the order in which the sequences are aligned.
 3. **Align**: (Required) Aligns the sequences with a chosen tool (list available in [usage](docs/usage.md#3-align)).
 4. **Evaluate**: (Optional) Evaluates the generated alignments with different metrics: Sum Of Pairs (SoP), Total Column score (TC), iRMSD, Total Consistency Score (TCS), etc.